 Both instances can result in hefty losses from both a financial and reputational standpoint.
 Therefore, having the right insurance is critical to help make sure you’re not faced with exorbitant out of pocket costs from one single incident.1

 A key part of this policy is Business Interruption, which can provide protection for lost revenue in the event your business is unable to operate as usual due to an insured peril.

-As a Real Estate Agent you may store valuable client data (such as personal details, bank account details and health records) and ID documents such as drivers licences and passports.
+As a Real Estate Agent you may store valuable client data (such as personal and bank account details) and ID documents such as drivers licences and passports.
 When this type of personal information is kept digitally in your care, custody or control, it is important to consider the risks of data and security breaches.
 Cyber insurance may be worth considering when protecting your business against these risks.1

-Cyber insurance has now become one of the essential products a business in the health industry should consider.
+Cyber insurance has now become one of the essential products a business in the real estate industry should consider.